Double Eisenstein series and modular forms of level $4$: Acknowledgement

 \section{Acknowledgement}

-The definition of $\til{H}_{k_1,\dots,k_r}(\tau)$ and all the theorems stated in this introduction were given and conjectured by Professor Koji Tasaka of Aichi Prefectural University.
+\cref{thm:shuffle,thm:dimension} were conjectured by Professor Koji Tasaka.
 He not only provided the conjecture but also engaged in discussions with the author, offering various pieces of advice.
 The author would like to express his sincere gratitude to Prof. Tasaka.

-He would also like to thank Professor Masanobu Kaneko of Kyushu University for his guidance and numerous corrections made to this paper.
+He would also like to thank Professor Masanobu Kaneko for his guidance and numerous corrections made to this paper.
 Furthermore, Kaneko's unpublished notes in the original case (of level $1$) are immensely helpful in proving \cref{thm:shuffle}.
 Particularly, the proof outlined in those notes are directly applicable to the proof of the shuffle equation \cref{eq:shuffle}.

-He would also like to express his sincere gratitude to Professor Henrik Bachmann of Nagoya University and the members of the Kaneko Laboratory for advising him on various aspects of his research.
+He would also like to express his sincere gratitude to Professor Henrik Bachmann and the members of the Kaneko Laboratory for advising him on various aspects of his research.

+He wishes to express his sincere gratitude to the referee for the important suggestions and valuable comments.